Stylodinium globosum (Klebs, 1912)

 Phylogenetic tree: Stylodinium globosum

 - cell sessile on a 10–30 µm long stalk

 - thickening at the junction of stalk to cell

 - numerous, parietal chromatophores, golden brown, orange or olive

 - often a red or orange spherical accumulation present

 - nucleus central, often with visible chromosomes

 Stylodinium globosum is a sessile dinoflagellate, which settles with a stalk on solid substrates.
 Mostly these are algal filaments.
 When screening samples at low magnification, Stylodinium can easily be mistaken for a cyst of other (mobile) dinoflagellates, which can also be spherical.
 However, the important distinguishing feature is the stalk.
 The species seems to be very rare.
 I have found it only once in June 2022 in the Simmelried.
-I cannot rule out the possibility that I missed it earlier.
-Stylodinium globosum is propagated by mobile swarmers, which are released after a previous cell division.
+I cannot rule out the possibility that I had missed it earlier.
+Stylodinium globosum is propagated by mobile swarmers, which are released after a preceding cell division.
 The swarmers are supposed to have the typical shape of dinoflagellates.
 However, I could neither observe cell division nor the swarmers.

 Fig. 1 a-b: Stylodinium globosum.
 D = 32 µm.
 Two focal planes of a specimen detached from the substrate.
 Nu = nucleus with condensed chromosomes.
 Obj.
 100 X.